 - Drop Cloth

-- Detergent Solution and Rags
+- Detergent solution and cleaning cloths

 - Sandpaper 400-grit and 600-grit